Can I combine an Outer Hebrides and Orkney private tour?

 How to combine the Outer Hebrides and Orkney tours

-The most rewarding way to structure this trip is by splitting it into two dedicated island private tours with a built-in mainland breather between the tours in Inverness.
+The most rewarding way to structure this trip is by splitting it into two dedicated island private tours with a built-in mainland breather between them in Inverness.

 How many days do I need for the Outer Hebrides?

 We begin by heading west from Inverness.
-The 4 Day Outer Hebrides Private Tour takes you across the Minch, to delve into the rich archaeological and cultural landscapes of Harris and Lewis.
-The tour is designed to give you ample time to experience Calanais and other ancient sites around the islands without rushing.
+The 4 Day Outer Hebrides Private Tour takes you across the Minch to delve into the rich archaeological and cultural landscapes of Harris and Lewis.
+The tour is designed to give you ample time to experience Calanais and the island's other ancient sites without rushing.

 Where should I stay between island tours?

-After catching the ferry back to the mainland and arriving in Inverness, we break our west and northern journeys with a relaxed free day resting in the city.
-Alternatively, for those interested in a touring day, the daily itinerary for either Day 1 or 2 of the 2 Day Highlands Tour can be offered as a 1 Day Highlands Private Tour to bridge the gap.
+After catching the ferry back to the mainland and arriving in Inverness, we break the west and northern journeys with a relaxed free day resting in the city.
+Alternatively, for those interested in a touring day, I can offer a Highland Day Tour Extension from Inverness that includes visits to Culloden Battlefield and Clava Cairns in the morning, along with your choice of either Elgin Cathedral and Pictish Stones in historic Moray, or Loch Ness and Urquhart Castle.
+The price for this Highland Day Tour Extension is £650.

 Refreshed from your mainland break, you head north through spectacular coastal scenery to catch the ferry to Orkney.
-Our 3 (or 4) Day Orkney and Highlands Private Tour covers 5000 years of history including Skara Brae, the Ring of Brodgar, Maeshowe and the Broch of Gurness along with Kirkwall, St Magnus Cathedral and the Italian Chapel.
+The 4 Day Orkney and Highlands Private Tour covers 5,000 years of history including Skara Brae, the Ring of Brodgar, Maeshowe and the Broch of Gurness, along with Kirkwall, St Magnus Cathedral and the Italian Chapel.